Fern-Gully/offline-learning-hub/README.md

    sudo nginx -t
    sudo systemctl reload nginx
    ```
-4. Confirm the landing page works by browsing to `http://library.local/` from a client on the same network.
+4. Confirm the landing page works by browsing to `http://library.local/` (or `http://<PI_IP>/` if mDNS is not configured) from a client on the same network.

 ## Installing Kiwix Content